irmen/Pyro4/docs/source/flame.rst

 Connecting to the flame server can be done as usual (by creating a Pyro proxy yourself) or by using the convenience function :py:func:`Pyro4.utils.flame.connect`.
+It creates a Pyro proxy to the flame server for you using a slightly simpler interface.
+(If you started the flame server with a hmac key, you also must provide the ``hmac_key`` parameter here.)

 A little example follows.
 You have to have running flame server, and then you can write a client like this::

     import Pyro4.utils.flame